troglobit/libuev/README.md

 3. Enter the event loop with `uev_run()`
 4. Leave the event loop with `uev_exit()`, possibly from a callback

-**Note:** Make sure to use non-blocking stream I/O!
+**Note 1:** Make sure to use non-blocking stream I/O!
 Most hard to find bugs in event driven applications are due to sockets and files being opened in blocking mode.
 Be careful out there!

+**Note 2:** As mentioned above, a certain amount of care is needed when dealing with signalfd.
+This means that if your application, for instance, uses `system()` you must redesign that to use `fork()`, and then in the child, unblock all signals blocked by your parent process, before you run `exec()`.
+This because Linux does not unblock signals for your children, and neither does most (all?)
+C-libraries.
+An example of this, from [finit][6], implementing `run()` as a better replacement to `system()`, which sucks anyawy :)

 Example